 - Act as a brace, where they place themselves between a person and the ground especially at the beginning of a seizure attack so that the person doesn’t hit the ground and injure himself.

 A seizure dog can enhance quality of life especially at difficult times; they can help you increase your independence in such a way you wouldn’t need to depend on family or care givers for something as simple as going to the park or to the store.
 By and large, epilepsy alert dogs and other assistance dogs are allowed to enter buildings where other pet dogs aren’t.
 Above all, they can serve as good companions and can help you get through tough days.

-But one cannot be guaranteed that a dog can be trained successful to perform all such tasks because of various other factors that would influence it; although a seizure dog can prove to be very helpful especially in times of desperate need.
+But one cannot be guaranteed that a dog can be trained successfully to perform all such tasks because of various other factors that would influence it; although a seizure dog can prove to be very helpful, especially in times of desperate need.